jbrage/ExcitonQuenching/README.md

 1. cd ../
 2. python2.7 main.py

-should run a test version
+will run a test version